alicezwatson/bias-in-ai-art/README.md

 **DALL-E** ([site](https://labs.openai.com), [wiki](https://en.wikipedia.org/wiki/DALL-E)) is an AI art generator developed by OpenAI.
 This system uses a Generative Pre-trained Transformer ([GPT](https://en.wikipedia.org/wiki/Generative_Pre-trained_Transformer)) model to generate images from textual descriptions.
 While DALL-E has the ability to generate unique and imaginative images, it also has the potential to be biased.
 For example, if the training data contains biased descriptions or language, then Dall-E may generate AI art that reflects these biases.

+### Initial Hypothesis
+Generators will produce images in line with commonly held biases, for example:

+    1. Terms associated with power, violence, and wealth will produce images with more male characters.
+    2. Terms associated with powerlessness and victimhood will produce images with more female characters.
+    3. Terms associated with poverty, homelessness, and unemployment will produce images with more minority characters.

 ### Prompts examined:

 1. **Socioeconomic status**: [rich person, middle-class person, poor person]